arestivo/slides/markdown/javascript-dom.md

 # Partial Functions

-Sometimes we might want to do this:
+We might want to call a function with parameters that depend on the element:

+.small[
 ```javascript
 document.querySelector('p.blue').addEventListener('click', changeColor('blue'))
 document.querySelector('p.red').addEventListener('click', changeColor('red'))